The Vagus nerve. Does it act as a sort of radar and does it influence how we relate with others and our world?

 Having very gentle massage on the face and neck with a favorite essential oil while listening to Baroque music or your favorite relaxing music. ( I think I’ll choose that one please).

-Dr David Snarch says “Hug until relaxed”.
+Dr. David Snarch says “Hug until relaxed”.
 “Stand on your own two feet, place your arms around your hugging partner, focus on your self (breathing) and quiet your self down, way down”.

 Eat food that is gut friendly: That means the food is non inflammatory and promotes lots of healthy gut bugs.
 Please ask us about that if you need guidance.